 Marin County Personal Injury Lawyer

-More than 39 million people suffer injuries that require medical treatment in the U.S. every year, according to the National Center for Health Statistics.
+More than 39 million people suffer injuries that require medical treatment in the U.S. every year.
 Negligent actions are frequently the cause of serious injuries and victims may have the right to recover compensation.
 If you or a person you know has suffered in an injury accident or if someone you love has wrongfully died, speak to a Marin County personal injury lawyer at Walkup, Melodia, Kelly, & Schoenberger today.
 We have extensive experience handling personal injury claims and will evaluate your case for free.
-Call (415) 981-7210 today or contact us online.

 Why Choose Walkup, Melodia, Kelly & Schoenberger

-- Injured victims have been turning to Walkup, Melodia, Kelly & Schoenberger for nearly 60 years.
+- Injured victims have been turning to the personal injury attorneys at Walkup, Melodia, Kelly & Schoenberger for nearly 60 years.

 - Our firm’s success is proven, as we have obtained more than $1 billion in compensation for our clients.